Inbound students Study Abroad and Exchange at the University of Melbourne

 This is designed to make you consider from where you are getting the funds for your exchange and on what you will have to spend money, and how much you might have to spend, while you are on exchange.
 We will not require you to justify the amounts you list but we will look at them and discuss with you what you have listed if we think you are being unrealistic.
 Note that in some cases partner institutions or foreign governments will ask you, or someone else, usually your parents, to prove that you or they have sufficient funds to support you while you are on exchange.

 The study plan must list all subjects you would like to take while overseas, together with alternative subjects should your first subject choices are unavailable.
-Read over the choosing your subjects webpage very carefully and download the Study Plan form.
+Read over the choosing your subjects webpage very carefully.

 Outline your reasons for applying to the Melbourne Global Mobility Exchange Program.
 Things you should include are "why you want to go on exchange," "what you hope to get from the experience," and "why you want to go to the destination you have chosen."